-TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 9 areas.
-Most Kenyans working in urban areas have relatives in rural So far, most of the people using M-Pesa have used it to send small amounts of money.
-11 M-Pesa can only be used by people using one phone network.
-12 M-Pesa can be used to buy products and services.
+TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 9 • M rural areas. lost Kenyans working in urban areas have relatives in 10 💽 💽 So far, most of the people using M-Pesa have used it nts of money.
+11 • network.
+M-Pesa can only be used by people using one phone 12 M-Pesa can be used to buy products and services.
 13 The GSM Association is a consumer organisation.